 evidence of his personality and beliefs with the exception of his

-Having suffering the death of his father at an early age and the antagonism of his grandfather, Ralph represented the sixth and last generation of the family to hold significant power and wealth in Leicestershire.
-After his death, the family in Leicestershire was to disperse.
+Having sexperienced the death of his father at an early age followed by the antagonism of his grandfather, Ralph represented the sixth and last generation of the family to hold significant property and influence in Leicestershire.
+After his death, the family in Leicestershire dispersed.

 dispute over Ralph's inheritance lasted long after the death of

 his grandfather.
 The breach between Ralph and his uncle Walter, for instance, was